bobbicodes/ctrain/README.md

 # ctrain

-Run the 4clojure problems without having to load a graphical browser or desktop session.
+Learn Clojure right from the command-line, from within a running Clojure program.
 Even do it over ssh!

 ## Usage